Ocular Local Anaesthetics

 Usually the LA is infiltrated directly into the skin around the operation site.
 For globe surgery (eg, cataract operation), LA may be administered through the lower lid and under the globe (peribulbar/retrobulbar anaesthesia).
 Highly effective anaesthesia and extraocular muscle block can be achieved but this method may be associated with serious complications.

 Alternatively, in globe surgery, the sub-Tenon's technique involves making a very small incision in the anaesthetised conjunctiva, the passage of a pre-curved blunted needle into the space between it and the globe (the sub-Tenon's space) and infiltration of the anaesthetic.
 Good anaesthesia is achieved with generally a good muscle block.
+The sub-Tenon's technique is not typically used in the USA.

 The sub-Tenon's technique: what to expect